codydlewis/SymbolPicker/README.md

 - [ ] Filter options for showing only one type of symbol 'variant' (e.g., only 'fill' or only 'circle' variants)
 - [ ] Improve search method to allow for spaces (in place of full stops) and ignores word order
 - [ ] Support making group selections (i.e., select multiple symbols, not just one)

+## License

+This package is available under the MIT license.
+See the [LICENSE](LICENSE) file for more information.